-I suppose it started 2001/2002 with the introduction fo Google ads.
-I saw this E-Book advertised that would explain how to use adwords to create an income online.
-I never bought that E-Book, finding the information I needed elsewhere, but quickly learned that for every £3 investment with Adwords, on average I could gain a £12 comission return with the equally new mobile phone affiliate scheme at the time.
+I suppose it started 2001/2002 with the introduction of Google ads.
+I saw this E-Book advertised that would explain how to use Google Adwords to create an income online.
+I never bought that E-Book, finding the information I needed elsewhere, but quickly learned that for every £3 investment with Adwords, on average I could gain a £12 commission return with the equally new mobile phone affiliate scheme at the time.

 Learning On The Job